mirkokiefer/aws-lib/README.md

 Richard Rodger maintains a user-friendly [SimpleDB library](http://github.com/rjrodger/simpledb) which is based on aws-lib.

-The library is designed to be easily extensible.
+aws-lib is designed to be easily extensible.
 If you want to add your own API client, have a look at ec2.js or simpledb.js and simply follow their example.

 Some simple usage examples: